The Stages of Grief When Losing a Dog

 Although others may think that depression after losing a dog is abnormal and is something requiring a fix, depression is expected after a loss, and losing a dog is certainly a deep loss.
 Not feeling any type of sadness would be abnormal.
 This is the stage where it becomes more and more crystal clear that our beloved dog will never come back.

-Feelings of apathy and exhaustion may take over, triggering others to try to reach out and help.
+Feelings of apathy and exhaustion may take over.
 This may appear similar to clinical depression, but in the case of grief, it's often a normal response to a loss.

 Sadness and depression must be experienced deep to the core in order for the grieving person to heal.
 It's best to learn to accept the sadness rather than try to push it away or mask it.
 Instead of repelling it, it is better to welcome it, sailing directly through the storm rather than around it.